Brasil (mythical island): Searches for the island

 Hy-Brasil has also been identified with Porcupine Bank, a shoal in the Atlantic Ocean about 200 km west of Ireland and discovered in 1862.
-As early as 1870 a paper was read to the Geological Society of Ireland suggesting this identification.
+As early as 1870, a paper was read to the Geological Society of Ireland suggesting this identification.
 The suggestion has since appeared more than once, e.g., in an 1883 edition of Notes and Queries.

 In popular culture

-Irish poet Gerald Griffin wrote about Hy-Brasail in the early nineteenth century.
+Irish poet Gerald Griffin wrote about Hy-Brasil in the early nineteenth century.

 Mary Burke's short story uses the myth as an allegory of the breach caused by the Northern Irish Troubles.
-Mary Burke, “Hy-Brasil” in The Faber Best New Irish Short Stories, 2004-5 Ed.
+Mary Burke, “Hy-Brasil” in The Faber Best New Irish Short Stories, 2004–5 Ed.
 David Marcus.
-London: Faber & Faber, 2005, 101–05.
+London: Faber & Faber, 2005, 101–105.

+In The Hollow Hills, part of Mary Stewart's Merlin Trilogy, several characters believe (incorrectly) that the wizard Merlin has hidden the young Prince Arthur on Hy-Brasil.

+In the 1989 film comedy film Erik the Viking, Hy-Brasil is the location of the Horn Resounding, said to allow mortals to enter Asgard and return home safely.
+In the film, it is said that if blood should ever be spilled on its shores the land would sink beneath the waves.

+In the 2009 book Underworld: The Mysterious Origins of Civilization, Graham Hancock attributed the appearance of Hy-Brasil on so many maps as evidence of a lost corpus of pre-Ptolemaic maps that showed evidence of substantial earth changes, including sunken islands.

+In H. G. Parry's 2023 novel, The Magician's Daughter, Hy-Brasil features as an enchanted island hidden from the rest of the world.